-n separate sneets if needed) Explain how and why any proposed amendment(s) to the Master Plan are desirable, beneficial to surrounding properties, in character with the applicable Small Area Plan and consistent with City policies: The Master Plan calls for the Landmark/Van Dorn area to be a vibrant mixed use corridor, but the amount of retail space required by the Master Plan needs additional square footage in order to be viable.
-Explain how and why the proposed amendment to the Zoning Map(s) is consistent with the proposed amendment to the Master Plan, or, if no amendment to the Master Plan is being requested, how the proposed zoning map amendment is consistent with the existing Master Plan: The Master Plan itself specifically states that these properties should be re-zoned to CDD and that is what we are requesting.
-Explain how the property proposed for reclassification will be served adequately by essential public facilities and services such as highways, streets, parking spaces, police and fire, drainage structures, refuse disposal, water and sewers, and schools. facilities and services such as highways, streets, parking spaces, police and fire, drainage structures, facilities and services such as highways, streets, parking spaces, police and fire, drainage structures, refuse disposal, water and sewers, and schools. facilities and services such as highways, streets, parking spaces, police and fire, drainage structures, refuse disposal, water and sewers, and schools.
-The area in which the properties are located are served by three main roads: Pickett Street, Van Dorn Street and facilities and services such as highways, streets, parking spaces, police and fire, drainage structures, refuse disposal, water and sewers, and schools.
-The area in which the properties are located are served by three main roads.
-Pickett Street.
-Van Dorn Street and Edsall Road.
+, in separate sheets in needed) 1.
+Explain how and why any proposed amendment(s) to the Master Plan are desirable, beneficial to surrounding properties, in character with the applicable Small Area Plan and consistent with City policies: The Master Plan calls for the Landmark/Van Dorn area to be a vibrant mixed use corridor, but the amount of retail space required by the Master Plan needs additional square footage in order to be viable.
+2. Explain how and why the proposed amendment to the Zoning Map(s) is consistent with the proposed amendment to the Master Plan, or, if no amendment to the Master Plan is being requested, how the proposed zoning map amendment is consistent with the existing Master Plan: The Master Plan itself specifically states that these properties should be re-zoned to CDD and that is what we are requesting.
+3. Explain how the property proposed for reclassification will be served adequately by essential public facilities and services such as highways, streets, parking spaces, police and fire, drainage structures, refuse disposal, water and sewers, and schools.
+The area in which the properties are located are served by three main roads: Pickett Street, Van Dorn Street and Edsall Road.
 The proposal includes improvements to the transportation infrastructure in these areas as well as a dedication of right-of-way on Van Dorn Street in furtherance of the west end transit way.
-The proposal also includes facilities and services such as highways, streets, parking spaces, police and fire, drainage structures, refuse disposal, water and sewers, and schools.
-The area in which the properties are located are served by three main roads.
-Pickett Street, Van Dorn Street and Edsall Road.
-The proposal includes improvements to the transportation infrastructure in these areas as well as a dedication of right-of-way on Van Dorn Street in furtherance of the west end transit way.
-The proposal also includes a site that could be used for an urban school co-located with other uses.
+The proposal also include a site that could be used for an urban school co-located with other uses.
+4. If this application is for conditional zoning approval pursuant to Section 11-804 of the Zoning Ordinance, identify all proffered conditions that are to be considered part of this application (see Zoning Ordinance Section 11-804 for restrictions on conditional zoning): N/A equitable interest held at the time of the application in the real property which is the subject of the application. corporation or partnership, in which case identify each owner of more than three percent.
+The term ownership interest shall include any legal or Property.
+State the name, address and percent of ownership of any person or entity owning an interest in the property unless the entity is a